Shradaya/Shradaya/README.md

 - 👋 Hi, I’m @Shradaya_Ramtel
-- 👀 I’m interested in Web Development and Data.
+- 👀 I’m a Data Engineer.
 - 📫 How to reach me?
 Shradaya@hotmail.com